ictnow/qlogman/README.md

 Requirements
 ============

 It should run on PowerShell 5.0 or greater.

-It has been tested on MacOS X 10.13 running PowerShell 6.0.
+Tested on MacOS X 10.13 running PowerShell 6.0.

 Installation
 ============